 A GPS system, just like the systems commonly used in phones or in cars, provides location and time information near real time.
 The data we receive once attached to a manta can show movement and migration patterns through the ocean.
 The more we understand the lives of manta rays, the more we can do to protect them.

 Reef manta rays (Manta alfredi) and Oceanic manta rays (Manta birostris) travel to different areas as they follow their food source or have the urge to reproduce.
 The concern is that manta rays are migrating across hunting grounds which put them in danger.

 The ray’s feathery gill plates, which they use to filter food from the water, fetch high prices in Chinese markets, particularly Guangzhou province.
 Manta rays can also get entangled in fishing gear which can cause serious injury.

-Our tagging program takes place in Indonesia as it has the largest Manta Ray population in Asia, and also some of the largest manta ray fisheries.
+Our tagging programme took place in Indonesia as it had the largest Manta Ray population in Asia, and also some of the largest manta ray fisheries.
 Furthermore in 2014, the Indonesian Government declared the Manta Ray as a protected species, and banned the hunting and trading of manta rays throughout the country.

 The information collected from the tags will be shared with the Indonesian Ministry of Marine Affairs and Fisheries, through CI, to help the Indonesian government better develop conservation policies for the manta rays.